hazelcast/hazelcast-nodejs-client/README.md

 });
 ```

-Hazelcast Set uses `ItemListener` to listen to events that occur when items are added to and removed from the Set.
+Hazelcast Set uses `ItemListener` to listen to the events that occur when the items are added to or removed from the Set.
 See the [Item Listener section](#7523-item-listener) for information on how to create an item listener object and register it.

 ## 7.4.6.
 Using List